lawrie/blackicemxbook/Soft_Processors/Soft_Processors.md

 There is a family of soft processors known as Open Page Code (OPC).
 They implement a family of simple ISAs that can be implemented on one page of computer printout paper.
 The [OPC6 variant is available on BlackIce][] but has not yet been ported to BlackIce Mx.

-There is a professional open source ISA called Risc-V. It is well supported by gnu tool chains and can be considered as an open source alternative to the ARM family of ISAs.
+There is a professional open source ISA called Risc-V. It is well supported by the GNU tool chain and can be considered as an open source alternative to the ARM family of ISAs.

 This book will concentrate on the picorv32 implementation of Risc-V, written by Clifford Wolf and VexRiscv, written by Charles Papon.